Boardbound by Women’s Leadership Foundation has completed comprehensive census research on women on boards of directors of Colorado public companies

-Colorado more than doubles proportion of women on boards since 2011
+Colorado is accelerating the pace of women on boards

 We salute the Colorado CEOs and board directors for achieving their ambitious target set in 2016, of a 50 percent improvement in the representation of women in board positions within three years.